 It’s only taken about 100 years…but Irish whiskey is back, and more dynamic than ever.

 A blast from the past

 But these are also Irish whiskies with a difference – they are single malts, using 100 per cent malted barley, unlike the pure pot still Irish whiskey that uses unmalted barley.
-And even for this established distillery, these bottlings are an unusual expression, having been distilled twice instead of the usual process with a three-time distillation.
+And even for this established distillery, these bottlings are unusual expressions, having been distilled twice instead of the usual process with a three-time distillation.

 The distillery’s pot stills are relatively small with long slender necks, which produce higher levels of reflux and a smoother spirit with strong estery characteristics.
 “An intense floral hit”, “majorly fruity” and “full-bodied and complex” were some of the reactions.
-As one of our ambassadors (who just happens to be from Northern Ireland) said: “Even a Scotch whisky snob would be blown away by this.”
+As one of our ambassadors (who just happens to be from Northern Ireland) said: “Even a Scotch whisky snob would be blown away by these.”

 Now, we know you’re not snobs.
 Be prepared for taste of Ireland at its best.